metrik-tech/sdk/README.md

 ### `metrik.error(message: string, data: unknown): Promise<void>` SERVER ONLY

 Logs an error to the Metrik dashboard with extra details.
-Internally throws a `warn`.
+Internally throws an `error`.

-### `metrik.crash(message: string, data: unknown): Promise<void>` SERVER ONLY

-Logs a crash to the Metrik dashboard with extra details.
-Internally throws an `error`, which stops the thread where it was called AFTER the crash is logged.

 ### `metrik.warn(message: string, data: unknown): Promise<void>` SERVER ONLY